spencerrdean/blog/_pages/about.md

 advertising in the U.S.

-Outside of school, I've interned at Salesforce, where I received invaluable experience with collaboration and communication while working on projects ranging from technical writing to user research and analytics (involving both quantitative and qualitative data).
+Outside of school, I've interned at Salesforce, where I received invaluable experience while working on projects ranging from technical writing to user research and analytics (involving both quantitative and qualitative data).

 Check out my [resume webpage](https://spencerrdean.github.io/) for more on me!